xde-mcp/superpowers/README.md

 1. Fork the repository
 2. Create a branch for your skill
-3. Follow the `writing-skills` skill for creating new skills
+3. Follow the `writing-skills` skill for creating and testing new skills
-4. Use the `testing-skills-with-subagents` skill to validate quality
-5. Submit a PR
+4. Submit a PR

 See `skills/writing-skills/SKILL.md` for the complete guide.